commentChat

 Configuration

-Select the Chat component on the canvas to access its properties in the Properties Panel.
-Configuration involves defining where the messages come from, how the publisher behaves, and how to handle new messages.
+Select the Chat component on the canvas to access the Properties Panel.
+Configuration involves defining your participants (Resources), populating the message history, and managing how the publisher interacts with your data.

 Connecting to Message Data (Data Source)